Homicide (Australian TV series): Production notes and technical specifications

-Episode 56, "Flashpoint", which first aired on 19 April 1966, was shot entirely on location on film, and most of the dialogue of this episode was post-synched.
-Over the years the ratio of film to videotape was increased, and synchronised sound became the norm.
-When the series switched from black and white to colour in 1973, it necessitated shooting entirely on film, as the HSV7 studios were yet to be converted to colour video production.
+Episode 56, "Flashpoint", which first aired on 19 April 1966, was shot as an experiment entirely on film in mountainous locations around Buxton, Victoria and most of the dialogue for this episode was post-synched.
+Over the years the ratio of film to videotape was increased, and synchronised sound between a Nagra magnetic tape recorder and a maneuverable Arriflex camera became the location norm by the late 1960s leading to more efficiency and documentary authenticity.
+When the series switched from B&W to colour in 1973, it necessitated shooting entirely on film, as the HSV7 studios were yet to be converted to colour video production, and it was also beneficial for foreign market sales.

 If a script was amended, a Crawford Productions staff member who lived near the actor concerned would be required to deliver the new script to their house.
 Quite often this new dialogue had to be memorised for filming the next day.

 The workload for the regular actors, especially for location work, was notoriously heavy.
 In 1967 the regular squad was increased from three to four to better share the load, which remained the standard team to the end.
 In 1972, when it was decided to transfer production entirely to film, the result was a massive increase in overtime demanded by the series.
 Teale and Kurts promptly quit, and Mallaby only re-signed with a 13-week "escape clause", which he eventually invoked.
 All cited the worsening workload, which was best expressed by Teale as he announced his departure from the show: